The following information can be found on this page:

 - Direct Institutional Support - Funds provided by the institution to athletics for the operations of intercollegiate athletics including unrestricted funds allocated to the athletics department by the university (e.g. state funds, tuition, tuition discounts/waivers, transfers), Federal work study support for student workers employed by athletics, and endowment unrestricted income, spending policy distributions and other investment income distributed to athletics in the reporting year to support athletic operations.
 This does not include athletics restricted endowment income.
 (Line 4).

 - Indirect Institutional Support for Athletics Facilities Debt Service, Lease, and Rental Fees - Debt service payments (principal and interest, including internal loan programs), leases and rental fees for athletics facilities for the reporting year provided by the institution to athletics but not charged to athletics.
 Depreciation is not reported.
 (Line 6A).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 IPEDS: